roryai/transfer_wizard/README.md

 operator.rb contains the Operator class, which controls the flow of actions.

-transfer_manager.rb contains the Transfer class, which handles transfers and instantiates all other classes and includes the FileMgr and DirMgr modules.
+transfer_manager.rb contains the Transfer class, which handles transfers and instantiates all other classes and includes the FileMgr and DirMgr classes.

 The commit history from 7th February to 21st March disappeared when I copied my local files to another directory.